The first commandment of mindful presenting is, to respect your audience.

 Stick to one idea per slide, make it bold, make it relevant and make it matter.

-At Mindful Presenter we believe that presenting is actually quite easy.
-Anyone can do it with varying levels of confidence and clarity.
+Anyone can present with varying levels of confidence and clarity.
 Millions of us are doing it every single day in businesses all over the world.
 Our greatest challenge and the mistake many professionals make is not being explicitly clear in our own minds how we want our audience to feel.

 Have you ever sat through a business presentation and left the room not knowing exactly what the presenter wants you to do with all of that information they just shared with you?

-The only thing your audience want from you is to connect with you and your message.
+Your audience to connect with you and your message.

 – Make eye contact